dailyndavis/FlashCardApp/README.md

 # FlashCardApp

 Hello! :)
-I created this Flashcard app to get more familiar with the Pandas library and Tkinter.
+I created this Flashcard app as part of the Udemy 100 Days of Python course to get more familiar with the Pandas library and Tkinter.
 I used to study French, and thought this would be a fun way to keep practicing.
 Feel free to download/use this, or let me know if you noticed any imrpovements.
 Thanks for stopping by!